-Windows, external doors and joinery

-Repair category 2

-Notes The windows are original and as such are of an age and type where a degree of maintenance and eventual upgrading should be anticipated.
+Windows, external doors and joinery Repair category 2 Notes Some of the windows were seen to be stiff to open and close and attention may now be required to some of the window handle mechanisms.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
+Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.